-I’m an ardent devotee of YA immigrant fiction (at least, as much as my years allow) but I have to say, sometimes there’s an earnestness to the message that irritates the crap out of me.
+I’m an ardent devotee of kids’ immigrant fiction, but often such books feature an incredibly earnest message.
 I wasn’t young Gandhi when I was twelve; why are most protagonists in these novels are so very virtuous?
 And why is their virtue rewarded by acceptance and popularity, when real life is infinitely less fair?

 It’s 1975 in Saigon, and ten-year-old Hà is busy celebrating her birthday, waiting for the papayas to ripen, and solving fiendish math problems at school.
 Father’s away, fighting in the war, but Hà, her three brothers and Mother have managed—until now, when war has arrived at their doorstep.
 The family boards a ship leaving Vietnam, and finally end up in Guam, where they are sponsored by a family from Alabama.
 But now they “must consider the shame/of abandoning [their] own country/and begging toward the unknown/at the lowest level/on the social scale.”

 The notion of social demotion caused by immigration lies at the heart of Thanhha Lai’s award-winning novel in verse, Inside Out & Back Again.
 In Vietnam, Mother is a secretary who designs baby clothes on the side; she is prosperous enough to consider buying a car, and sees her children becoming engineers, doctors, poets and lawyers.
 Immigration forces them to begin anew, disadvantaged by language, religion and race; the family is, at best, met with condescension (Mother observes that “the pity giver/feels better/never the pity receiver”), and at worst, with ignorance and hatred—a brick is thrown through their window, and eggs at their front door.